-5. Guaranteed Student Loans: This program enables a student to borrow directly from a bank, credit union, savings and loan association, or other participating lender who is willing to make the loan.
+Guaranteed Student Loans: This program enables a student to borrow directly from a bank, credit union, savings and loan association, or other participating lender who is willing to make the loan.

 Application can be made by students enrolled at least half-time (6 hours).
-The maximum amount allowed per year is \$2,500, and the interest rate is 9%.
-The total allowed for undergraduate school is \$12,500.
+The maximum amount allowed per year is \$2,625 for Freshmen and Sophomores and \$4,000 for Junior and Senior status.
+The interest rate is 8%.
+The total allowed for undergraduate school is \$17,250.